Ingredients to Avoid for Low Porosity Hair: A Comprehensive Guide

 Perfumes are added to cover the inherent smell of the chemical ingredients of the formulation.

-Furthermore, the inclusion of perfume adds an uplifting and delightful scent that carries throughout both opening the package and during product usage.
+Furthermore, including perfume adds an uplifting and delightful scent that carries throughout both opening the package and during product usage.

 These perfumes are a blend of several synthetic organic molecules that are mixed to offer a characteristic aroma.
 These are all synthetic and lab-made.
 They are not natural at all.

-Certain molecules can cause scalp sensitization and discomfort.
-Also, being volatile molecules, they might have a drying effect on the scalp and hair fibers.
+Specific molecules can cause scalp sensitization and discomfort.
+Also, volatile molecules might have a drying effect on the scalp and hair fibers.

 A green substitute for these synthetic perfumes is aromatic essential oils, e.g. Tea Tree Oil, Rosemary Oil, Eucalyptus Oil, Lemon Peel Oil, Lavender Oil, etc. They are natural, green, sustainable, and biodegradable.

-If you have low-porosity hair, fragrance/perfume-free products are the ideal option.
-In comparison to synthetic perfumes, an essential oil product is preferred because of its natural goodness.
+If you have low-porosity hair, fragrance/perfume-free products are ideal.
+Compared to synthetic perfumes, an essential oil product is preferred because of its natural goodness.

 High Dosage of Traditional Humectants